 Diverse as they are, all of these applications of planning and scheduling share some common characteristics:

-complex temporal constraints - many activities like communication can only be done during certain time windows and other activities must be done in a particular order.
+- many activities like communication can only be done during certain time windows and other activities must be done in a particular order.

-limited resources - rovers and spacecraft have very limited energy and memory available and these assets must be managed carefully.
+- rovers and spacecraft have very limited energy and memory available and these assets must be managed carefully.

-over-subscription and optimization - typically there are many more objectives than can be satisfied, but these objectives have different value and importance.
+- typically there are many more objectives than can be satisfied, but these objectives have different value and importance.

-uncertainty - the time required to travel to a given location, complete a maintenance operation, or to assemble a structure, is uncertain.
+- the time required to travel to a given location, complete a maintenance operation, or to assemble a structure, is uncertain.